 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.

 How much do dental implants cost?

 Drs.
-McConnell, Napier, Kennedy, Petree and Mizukawa know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
+McConnell, Napier, Kennedy, Petree, Gross and Gart know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
 That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.